viaprize/Viaprize_contracts/README.md

 # Decentralized Voting System

 A decentralized voting system built on the Ethereum blockchain, allowing for secure and transparent voting on various submissions.
-This smart contract manages the submission of proposals, voting, and admin management.
+This smart contract manages the submission of proposals, voting, funding, and admin management using an AVL tree data structure for efficient storage and retrieval.
+This is considered a Dominant Assurance Contract, where if target funding is crossed by a deadline (voting period) then funded submissions can be paid out.
+Otherwise, any funds/votes for a submission that did not meet it's funded target are elligible for a refund (minus tx fees/platform fee of 5%)

 # Features

 - Admin-controlled submission process.
 - Secure and transparent voting.
-- Voting power allocation for admins.
+- Voting power allocation for funders.
+- Threshold-based funding for submissions.
-- Unused voting power redistribution.
+- Unused voting power redistribution. !! needs convo - might remove feature
 - Time-based voting period.
+- AVL tree implementation for efficient submission storage and retrieval.

-# Smart Contract Functions
+# Smart Contract Functions Viaprize.sol

 * submit_proposal(string memory _proposal)
 * Submits a proposal to the system.
-Can only be called by admins.

 * vote(uint _submission, bool _vote)
 * Allows users to vote on a specific submission.
-Users can vote 'yes' or 'no'.
+Funds = voting power

 * use_unused_votes(uint _submission)
-* Allows admins to redistribute their unused voting power to a specific submission.
+* Allows admins to redistribute their unused voting power to a specific submission. (might remove this)

 * end_voting_period()
-* Ends the voting period, preventing further voting or proposal submissions.
-Can only be called by the contract owner.
+* Ends the voting period, preventing further voting or proposal submissions - distributes funds to funded submissions and 5% to platform.
+Can only be calledby

-* add_admin(address _newAdmin)
-* Adds a new admin to the system.
-Can only be called by the contract owner.
+  the contract owner.

+# Smart Contract Functions SubmissionAVLTree.sol

+* updateFunderBalance(bytes32 _submissionHash, address funder, uint256 balances)
+* Updates the funder's balance for a specific submission.

+* addVotes(bytes32 submissionHash, uint256 votes)
+* Allows users to vote on a specific submission.

+* subVotes(bytes32 submissionHash, uint256 votes)
+* Allows users to remove votes from a specific submission.

+* thresholdCrossed(bytes32 submissionHash)
+* Returns true if the number of votes is greater than or equal to the threshold.

+* setThresholdCrossed(bytes32 submissionHash, bool status)
+* Sets the funded status of a submission.

+* findSubmission(bytes32 submissionHash)
+* Returns the index of a submission in the AVL tree.

+* getSubmission(bytes32 submissionHash)
+* Returns a submission's information given its hash.

+* getAllSubmissions()
+* Returns an array of all submissions.

+* inOrderTraversal()
+* Returns an array of all submissions sorted by their submission hash.

-* remove_admin(address _admin)
+* getByIndex(uint256 index)
-* Removes an admin from the system.
-Can only be called by the contract owner.
+* Returns a submission's information by its index in the AVL tree.

 # Usage